vshashenko/delivery-app/README.md

 ## What it is
-A toy demo webapp for a delivery business
+A toy demo webapp for a delivery business.

+Features:
+- List deliveries
+- Filter deliveries using UI fields
+- Filter deliveries using natural language (backed by AI)
+- Create a new delivery

 ## How to use it